liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/07-search-and-indexing/03-enabling-search-and-indexing-for-guestbook-entries/00-intro.markdown

 Admin portlet.
 You're only adding back-end functionality that will allow guestbooks to take advantage of Liferay's asset framework.
-You'll explore the sets of functionality provided by Liferay's asset framework in the next Learning Path, and you'll update your `guestbook-portlet` project to use some of them.
+You'll explore the sets of functionality provided by Liferay's asset framework in the next Learning Path, and you'll update your `guestbook` project to use some of them.